Joseph-Armand Bombardier was a French-Canadian inventor and businessman, the founder of Bombardier manufacturer of regional airliners, business jets

 - Born in 1907 in Valcourt, Quebec.

 Joseph-Armand Bombardier built his first “snow vehicle” at the ripe age of 15.
 He wanted to help people travel across the snow-covered roads of rural Québec.
 In 1937, J.-Armand achieved his first major commercial success with the launch of the seven-passenger B7 snowmobile.

 A plant able to produce more than 200 vehicles a year was built in 1940.

 For more detailed information about Joseph-Armand Bombardier, visit J. Armand Bombardier Foundation.

 Heritage Minutes: Joseph-Armand Bombardier:

-Valcourt is a town in Quebec in Le Val-Saint-Francois Regional County Municipality.
-The J. Armand Bombardier museum is situated on the territory of the municipality.
+Valcourt is a town in Quebec in Le Val-Saint-Francois Regional County.
+The J. Armand Bombardier Museum is situated on the territory of the municipality.